veliovgroup/Meteor-Leaderboard-Neo4j/readme.md

  *                              So to get data for query like:
  *                              'MATCH (a:User) RETURN a', you will need to:
  *                              data.a
- * @param settings {object}   - {returnCursor: boolean} if set to true, returns Mongo.cursor
+ * @param settings {object}   - {returnCursor: boolean} if set to true, returns Mongo\Cursor
  * @description Isomorphic Cypher query call
- * @returns Mongo.cursor [REACTIVE DATA SOURCE]
+ * @returns Mongo\Cursor or ReactiveVar [REACTIVE DATA SOURCE] *
+ * @note Please keep in mind what on client it returns ReactiveVar, but on server it returns just data, see difference in usage at example below
  *
- * @note Please keep in mind what on client it returns ReactiveVar, but on server it returns just data, see difference in usege at example below
- *
  */
-allUsers = neo4j.query(‘MATCH (n:User) RETURN n’);
+allUsers = neo4j.query('MATCH (n:User) RETURN n');

 if(Meteor.isClient && allUsers.get()){
     var users = allUsers.get().a;